aix-group/xai-lab.github.io/README.md

 3. Checkout repo, install dependencies in the repo with `bundle install`
 4. Run with `bundle exec jekyll serve`, the site is accessible at "http://127.0.0.1:4000/" (note the trailing `/`)

 ## Theme customization
 `/assets/main.scss` loads the main theme configuration and holds custom adaptations.

 ## Todo
+- [ ] bib: add publication for team members -> link to bibliography with that filter
-- [ ] add author version PDF support (kind of vanished..) in bibliography
+- [ ] bib: add author version PDF support (kind of vanished from ikim example ..)
-- [ ] Improve color scheme
+- [ ] bib: limit number of authors per bibentry (10?
+SIGIR forum paper is quite long)
-- [ ] add publication for team members -> link to bibliography with that filter
+- [ ] bib: add support to remove item numbers in bibliography (cf. blog post about Meike's cvpr paper)
 - [ ] update images for all team members
+- [ ] change default font to roboto (Apache Licence Google Font, need to install it)
-- [ ] add propper logo
+- [ ] news: Paper Paul
-- [ ] add favicon
+- [ ] news: Paper Osman
-- [x] check and adapt properties of persons
-- [ ] remove template content (posts and such)
+- [ ] news: Paper Bach
-- [ ] limit number of authors per bibentry (10?
-SIGIR forum paper is quite long)
+- [ ] news: SIGIR forum article
-- [x] add impressum
-- [x] fix bibtex encoding errors e.g., "Fr öbe"
-- [ ] add support to remove item numbers in bibliography (cf. blog post about Meike's cvpr paper)